 The virus protection from McAfee is award-winning according to the provider.
 That may be true, but we couldn't confirm this in our test.
 AV-Tests, an independent site run by experts, couldn't see a really good detection rate here either.

 With the performance optimization you can delete garbage data, make your computer or your devices more efficient, block automatic playback of videos and much more.

 Safe surfing blocks phishing websites or dubious downloads.
 In this way, attacks are stopped at their source.
 However, there are always false positives at McAfee.
 Normal websites were also classified as “phishing websites” in our test.
 This shouldn't happen

 This is where McAfee scores.
 The customer support is fast and accurate and the website also offers a large knowledgebase that will support you with all your questions and problems.

 McAfee also offers one Protection for your home network at one Password manager and if you are for that Family package, there are also other tools here.
-However, it has to be said that "single place" is not worthwhile if you want to secure your home network.
-If you choose McAfee, you should at least fall back on the “multiple devices” subscription.
-In comparison, one can at Total AV already den Antivirus Pro where you can protect not only the home network but up to 3 devices at the same time.
+However, it must be said that "single user" is not worthwhile if you want to secure your home network.
+If you choose McAfee, you should at least use the “Multiple Devices” subscription.
+In comparison, you can Total AV already den Antivirus Pro where you can protect not only the home network but up to 3 devices at the same time.

 - PC: From Windows 7

 - Mac: Current version of macOS

 During our test, we tested Total Protection Family and unfortunately have to say: Other virus programs, such as TotalAV, can do better.
 The additional functions are not really additional functions, now every good antivirus offers a password manager and safe surfing.
 The only big difference between these three Total Protection offerings is the number of devices you can use with them.